 The result?
 A fun, practical workspace that a three year old can easily maintain.
 Sure, I go in every week or so to give it a clean, but on the whole, she takes care of it by herself.

 Now onto my five year old's desk.
 This girl LOVES to color, and also loves to keep all of her drawings.
 We had a real storage issue on our hands.
 The wire paper tray would be continually overflowing, as she couldn't manage to pin things up onto the pegboard by herself.
-We used the FINTORP utensil holders for her markers and pencils, but they would bang against the wall and make marks on it.
+We used the FINTORP utensil holders for her markers and pencils, but they would bang against the wall and make marks on it which is annoying since the paint is brand new.

 The magazine holders in the shelf area seemed like a good idea, but because she couldn't see what was inside, she never used any of the coloring books in there.
 Plus they are only cardboard so didn't really hold up to the job.